Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 • Tax is still your responsibility: Although Amazon collects and remits sales tax on your behalf, it’s still the seller’s responsibility to check the accuracy and make sure the correct amount has been remitted.

-• For potential buyers or investors: By having accurate and tidy financials you’ll have the necessary information on hand if you ever want to sell your business.
+• For potential buyers or investors: By having accurate and tidy financials you’ll have the necessary information on hand if you ever want to sell your business or secure a loan.
 If you have a more relaxed approach to your books, you’ll need to tidy them before handing them over, which could result in a buyer walking away or offering a price lower than your business is worth.

 It doesn’t cost anything

-Unlike using a data-syncing app or A2X, this method doesn’t cost anything, aside from what you pay for your QuickBooks plan.
-The only other cost is the time you take to manually enter the data, which may or may not take a lot of time depending on how big your business is.
+Aside from what you pay for your QuickBooks Online plan, manually entering Amazon data into QBO doesn’t cost anything.
+The only other cost is the time you take to enter the data, which may or may not take a lot of time depending on the size of your business.
 So, if you’re a newer, smaller business, this is another reason the manual approach can be worth it.

 You control what you post

-As you’re not using an application to transfer the data to QuickBooks, you’re the one in control of what you do and don’t post to QuickBooks.
-As mentioned in the data-syncing app section, these apps can drag over unnecessary volumes of data that can clog up your QBO.
+As you’re not using an application to transfer the data to QuickBooks Online, you’re the one in control of what you do and don’t post to QuickBooks Online.
+As mentioned in the data-syncing app section, these apps can drag over unnecessary volumes of data that can clog up your QuickBooks Online.
 You’ll be able to avoid this and only use the data necessary for your books.

 You can customize entries